 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It has not been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-How does a preapproved car loan work?
+- How do preapproved car loans work?

 7 advantages of getting preapproved for a car loan

 When you apply for a preapproved auto loan, you’ll typically list the amount you want to borrow along with personal information, such as income, the name of your employer and housing costs.
 If your bank, credit union or online lender approves you for that amount, you’ll start your car shopping knowing the total amount you can borrow, what your maximum monthly car payment would be and the price range you should be seeking.

 Shop below your preapproval amount

 Just because you can borrow up to a certain amount doesn’t mean you should.
 Aim for a vehicle priced 8%-10% below your preapproval amount to account for taxes and fees.
 There’s wiggle room here if you plan to make a down payment that would effectively cover those costs.

 Many car shoppers skip the preapproval step and go straight to the dealership to arrange financing.
 But dealerships can and often do raise customers’ loan rates beyond what the lender charges, taking the difference as profit.
 A 1%-2% APR increase can send hundreds or thousands of dollars from your pocket into the dealer’s wallet.
 An auto loan preapproval cuts out the middleman, giving you a huge advantage.